namiyousef/MLFirstPrinciples/MLFirstPrinciples/intro.md

-# Welcome to your Jupyter Book
+# Machine Learning First Principles

-This is a small sample book to give you a feel for how book content is structured.
+This is a collection of my notes on classical Machine Learning methods.

 :::{note}
 Here is a note!